How do dumbbell squats compare to barbell squats when it comes to building muscle? Not very well.

 The Bulgarian split squat works some of the same muscle groups as the barbell squat, namely the quads and glutes [7, 8].

-It also allows you to train your lower body with minimal spinal loading, which makes it ideal if a bad back stops you doing barbell squats.
+It also allows you to train your lower body with minimal load on the spine, which makes it ideal if a bad back stops you doing barbell squats.

-The split squat is also a good choice if your left leg is stronger than your right leg, or vice versa, and you want to correct any strength imbalance that might exist.
+The split squat is also a good choice if your left leg is stronger than your right leg, or vice versa, and you want to correct any muscle imbalances that might exist.

 The main downside is the lack of stability.